Lcornet/GENERA/README.md

 https://bccm.belspo.be/content/bccm-collections-genomic-era

 # NEWS
+11/05 !!!
+BUSCO is temporarily disabled from GENcontams du to permission issue, see issue 23 for info !!!
 10/05 !!!
 Braker has been added to Annotation tool !!!
 05/05 !!!
 The Training is available online: https://www.youtube.com/watch?v=bfqSl9Mi8eA !!!
 03/05 !!!
 Genome-downloader version 3.0.0 is now available: donwload of proteomes + genomes !!!